 While in the Dominican Republic I made it my personal mission to gain data access on my smartphone.
 Over the years, this process has become easier as the companies have accommodated smartphone users.
 With an unlocked smartphone, you can get reliable and useful pre-paid cell phone and data access in the Dominican.
 I’ve learned a few things along the way that you’ll want to know if you plan to do this.

-When I’m asked about “What if” scenarios, it often turns to thinking of the supposed failure that is Windows 8 (and 8.1, to a degree).
-Many users and technology enthusiasts alike have theories as to how the the failure of Windows 8 in 2012, could have succeed if only Microsoft did something different.
-From creating different versions, to allowing the Start Menu from boot to an alternative patch of Windows Phone 7.
+Many users and technology enthusiasts alike have theories as to how the failure of Windows 8 in 2012, could have succeeded if only Microsoft did something different.
+From creating different versions to allowing the Start Menu from boot to an alternative patch of Windows Phone 7.
 The more intriguing question, however, is if Windows 8 would have succeeded if Microsoft branched its “Metro” and “Classic” interfaces into two distinct products.

 In a recent event, Rogers and CIBC have jointly announced (read the release here) a mobile payment solution based on NFC (Near Field Communications).
 This announcement is apparently a first in Canada (contact-less payments are already possible by way of other solutions – but generally not with smartphones).